Bruce-Hatake/ChurchMolFS/README.md

 1. **Primer Design**: Design primers that are sufficiently different for reliable discrimination
 2. **Block Size**: Choose block sizes based on your storage strategy and file characteristics
 3. **Redundancy Strategy**: Consider criticality of data when deciding on redundancy level
+4. **File Tracking**: Implement a robust file-to-block mapping system
-4. **Addressing**: The 19-bit address allows for up to 524,288 oligos per block
+5. **Addressing**: The 19-bit address allows for up to 524,288 oligos per block

 For optimal integration, you might want to: